Certification Commission for Healthcare Information Technology: History

-CCHIT was founded in 2004 with support from three leading industry associations in healthcare information management and technology: the American Health Information Management Association (AHIMA), the Healthcare Information and Management Systems Society (HIMSS) and the National Alliance for Health Information Technology (the Alliance).
+CCHIT was founded in 2004 with support from three leading industry associations in healthcare information management and technology: the American Health Information Management Association (AHIMA), the Healthcare Information and Management Systems Society (HIMSS), and the National Alliance for Health Information Technology (the Alliance).
 In September 2005, CCHIT was awarded a 3-year contract by the U.S. Department of Health and Human Services (HHS) to develop and evaluate the certification criteria and inspection process for EHRs and the networks through which they interoperate.
 In October 2006, HHS officially designated CCHIT as a Recognized Certification Body (RCB).
-In July 2010, HHS published new rules for recognizing testing and certification bodies, scheduled to take effect when it named the new bodies.
+In July 2010, HHS published new rules for recognizing testing and certification bodies, which were scheduled to take effect when the new bodies were named.
 In September 2010, the Office of the National Coordinator (ONC) of HHS named CCHIT again under these new rules.
-CCHIT is an ONC Authorized Testing and Certification Body (ONC-ATCB).
+CCHIT is an ONC-Authorized Testing and Certification Body (ONC-ATCB).